Hello and thank you for taking the time to read a little about me! I am so glad to e-meet you!

-I belong to several communities, and my identities shape how I practice intersectional values.
-I am a gender-queer woman and immigrant, and I belong to the 2SLGBTQIA+ community, the community of neurodivergent people, people with disabilities and survivors of gendered violence.
+I am a Hungarian-Romani woman, who immigrated to Canada as a child and belongs to the 2SLGBTQIA+ community, neurodivergent community, people with disabilities and survivors of gendered violence communities.
 I am also an artist and musician who loves spending their time with their spouse, animals, friends, books, a good cup of tea and nature.

 The intersections between heteronormativity, colonialism, abelism, racism and gendered violence cannot be separated or ignored.
-Learning to name gendered violence, prevent it and respond in survivor-centric ways is liberating and creates cultures of safety.
+Learning to name gendered violence and uproot it creates cultures of safety and dignity for everyone.
+These are the spaces we all deserve.
+These are the seeds we can all sow.

 Beyond Optics: Resisting Gender-Based Violence through Safer Arts Spaces